 Let's bake Easter birds from sweet yeast dough!
-They look amazing on the festive table and taste just as good.
+They look wonderful on the festive table and taste just as delightful.

 Because the birds are made with heavy, buttery yeast dough, reserve enough time for the dough to rise.